 The XF8mmF3.5 R WR lens is made up of 12 lens elements in nine groups, including three aspherical elements and two ED elements.
 Fancy jargon aside, what this means is that it's designed to minimize distortion, aberrations, and ghosting, giving you sharp and clear images with all the tiny details intact.

-The XF8mm is lightning-fast when it comes to focusing, with Fujifilm claiming it locks onto your subject in just 0.02 seconds.
-That's especially handy when paired with Fujifilm's latest cameras featuring subject-tracking autofocus.
-You can capture those fast-moving moments with ease.
+The XF8mm should be lightning-fast when it comes to focusing, with Fujifilm claiming it locks onto your subject in just 0.02 seconds, which is especially handy when paired with Fujifilm's latest cameras featuring subject-tracking autofocus.

 The build is also tough.
 It's weather resistant, so it can handle some rough conditions, Fujifilm sealed the barrel at ten different spots to keep out dust and moisture, and it's even designed to work in freezing temperatures as low as -10ºC.
 Additionally, the front element is coated with a special fluorine coating that repels water, grease, and stains, so no need to worry about smudges ruining your shots.